v2x-dev/multithread-inet/README.md

 This is multi-threaded version of INET Framework.
 Our implementation is able to reduce the simulation time, ensuring seamless integration with the existing scenarios of a user.
 Our code is based on the legacy INET Framework and it has been modified accordingly.
 The INET Framework is an open-source suite for wired, wireless, and mobile networks.

-# Multithread Versions 3.6.4 and 4.0
+# Multi-threaded Versions 3.6.4 and 4.0
 Two different versions of the multithreaded INET framework are provided.
 The first one is based on ver.
 3.6.4-394571f (multithreaded_inet_3.6.4).
 The second one, is based on ver.
 4.0-576b2dc (multithreaded_inet_4.0).
 Both versions provide the same functionality described above.
 Either one can be chosen based on the versions of OMNeT++, Veins, and SUMO that will be used.

 For our research purposes, we modified the functions below: